Six Figure Moms

 I do get questions from readers about cooking in their crockpot.
 Sometimes their food does not come out the same as my photograph.

-10 tips for crockpot cooking
+10 tips for cooking in your slow cooker

 10 Crockpot Tips